(email is easier than voicemail)

 class or being dropped from the class.

-- I teach this class primarily as a debate class.
+- I persuasive speaking and debate skills.
 We discuss and

 debate current controversial issues.
 Students pair up with each

 other and debate other students.
-Research is an important part
+Hi quality research is an important part

-- Much of the work is arranged hours, which means students
+- Some of the work is arranged hours, which means students

 work on their own, attend tournaments, train with the team, etc.